INCY WINCY SPIDER ACTIVITIES!

 ALL FEATURES!

-• Glue on googly eyes where you like, and shredded paper on the legs and bend legs to shape.
+• Glue on googly eyes where you like, shred paper on the legs and bend the legs to shape.

 • Cut 2 pointed fangs and stick them on the underside of the front panel of the tube.

-• Cut a smiley face from a pink card and stick it above the fangs.
+• Finally, cut a smiley mouth from a piece of pink card and stick it above the fangs.

 SOME TIPS!